-Dr. Alhadreti is an assistant professor at the College of Computer, Umm Al-Qura University, Saudi Arabia.
+Dr. Alhadreti is an assistant professor at the Computing College, Umm Al-Qura University, Saudi Arabia.
 He has been involved in usability testing since 2009.
-His doctoral research focuses on the use of the think-aloud methods within usability testing.
+His doctoral research focuses on the use of the TA methods within usability testing.
 His interests involve usability evaluation, cultural usability, and user experience.

 Eye Tracking in Retrospective Think-Aloud Usability Testing: Is There Added Value?

 Abstract Eye tracking is the process of recording users’ eye movements while they are looking at the location of an object.
 In usability testing, this technique is commonly used in combination with think-aloud protocols.
 This paper presents an experimental study involving 24 participants; with the aim of comparing two variants of retrospective think-aloud (RTA) methods, […] [Read More]